-Changes to syllabus code

-- The new code for this syllabus is 9844.
-This syllabus replaces Cambridge International A Level Spanish (9719). - The last examination series for Cambridge International A Level Spanish (9719) is November 2023.

-Changes to syllabus content

-- The list of topic areas has been revised.
-It is the same as the topic list for AS Level Spanish Language (8022). - We have provided some examples of what could be included in the topic areas, but these are not intended to be prescriptive or exhaustive. - The sub-skills to be taught are identified and listed under the relevant skills in the subject content section. - We have introduced a list of grammar and structures.
+Changes to syllabus code The new code for this syllabus is 9868.
+This syllabus replaces Cambridge International A Level Chinese (9715).
+The last examination series for Cambridge International A Level Chinese (9715) is November 2023.
+Changes to syllabus content • The list of topic areas has been revised.
+It is the same as the topic list for AS Level Chinese Language (8238). • We have provided some examples of what could be included in the topic areas, but these are not intended to be prescriptive or exhaustive. • The sub-skills to be taught are identified and listed under the relevant skills in the subject content section. • We have introduced a list of grammar and structures.
 The list is intended as a guide for teachers to assist in the planning of lessons and schemes of work.
 It is not intended to be prescriptive or exhaustive.

-Changes to assessment (including changes to specimen papers)

-- The assessment objectives (AOs) have been revised. - The structure of the assessment is different from A Level Spanish 9719. - Paper 1 Reading has been updated.
+Changes to assessment The assessment objectives (AOs) have been revised. (including changes to • The structure of the assessment is different from A Level Chinese 9715. specimen papers) Paper 1 - Reading has been updated.
 The test will consist of five exercises including multiple-choice, matching and gap fill exercises.
-Candidates will respond on a separate answer sheet. - Paper 2 Writing has been updated.
-Candidates respond to two writing tasks. - Paper 3 Literature has been updated.
-Candidates respond to two set texts, one from Section A and one from Section B. - There will be a choice of six set texts. - The mark schemes for Paper 2 Writing and Paper 3 Literature have been revised.
+Candidates will respond on a separate answer sheet.
+Paper 2 - Writing has been updated.
+Candidates respond to two writing tasks.
+Paper 3 - Literature has been updated.
+Candidates respond to two set texts, one from Section A and one from Section B. The mark schemes for Paper 2 - Writing and Paper 3 - Literature have been revised.
+Changes to availability • This syllabus is now offered in the June and November series.
+Please see page 31 for details.